 - Damage from lawnmowers mowing over exposed roots and hitting their trunk.

-- Soil compaction from heavy trucks or lots of foot traffic driving over the soil
+- Soil compaction from heavy trucks, foot traffic, and lawn mowers driving over the soil

 But by treating these tree problems and participating in proper maintenance you can extend the lifespan of your tree to the 150 years seen in rural areas and the forest.

-Common tree diseases include; anthracnose, leaf spot, sooty mold, honeydew, verticillium wilt, oak wilt, fire blight, dutch elm disease, bacterial leaf scorch.
+Common diseases that affect trees include; anthracnose, leaf spot, sooty mold, honeydew, verticillium wilt, oak wilt, fire blight, dutch elm disease, bacterial leaf scorch.

 1) Root rot is caused by fungi that are found in the soil and attack the roots of plants.